YuejiaoShi/recipe-app/README.md

 ## Features

 ### Homepage
--**Navigation**: Click on "Recipestic" in the navigation bar to access the homepage.
+**Navigation**: Click on "Recipestic" in the navigation bar to access the homepage.
 Click on "Recipestic" in the navigation bar to access the homepage.
 - A welcoming interface showing some instructions for this web.
 - Highlighted instructions of the web.
 - A search bar for quick access to specific recipes.
 - Navigation to other sections of the app.

 ### Recipe Grid
-- Click on "Recipes" in the navigation bar to access the recipe grid.
+**Navigation**: Click on "Recipes" in the navigation bar to access the recipe grid.
 - Displays a grid of recipes with options to sort and search.
 - Filters to narrow down recipes based on categories or ingredients.
 - Sort options to organize recipes by criteria such as popularity, preparation time, or date added.
 - A visually appealing layout for easy browsing.

 ### Recipe Details
-- Select a recipe from the recipe grid to view its details.
+**Navigation**: Select a recipe from the recipe grid to view its details.
 - Provides detailed information about the selected recipe, including ingredients, cooking instructions, and cooking timer setter.
 - Detailed ingredient list.
 - Step-by-step cooking instructions.